wandb/docs/docs/guides/launch/walkthrough.md

 ## Start a launch agent
-To execute the launch job you create, you will need a launch agent that is polling your launch queue.
+To execute the launch job you created in previous steps, you will need a launch agent that polls your launch queue.
 Follow these steps to create and start a launch agent:

 1. From [wandb.ai/launch](https://wandb.ai/launch) navigate to the page for your launch queue.
-2. Click the **Add an agent** button.
+2. Click the
 3. A modal will appear with a W&B CLI command.
 Copy this and paste this command into your terminal.

 ![](/images/launch/activate_starter_queue_agent.png)